-Inside: Are you struggling with nursing or know another mom who struggles?
-For some moms it’s a natural, easy thing.
+Inside: Are you struggling with nursing or know another mom who has breastfeeding struggles?
+For some moms, it’s a natural, easy thing.
 For the rest of us, nursing just plain sucks.
 Literally.
 Read on to find out how I got the courage to finally stop breastfeeding.

 And it was awful.